boghsteren/flex-template-web/docs/extended-data.md

 ## Extended data in Flex template app

 The Flex web template uses extended data by default with listing and user resources.
-In case of the listings, category and amenities information is stored in the `publicData` attribute.
+In case of the listings, category and goals information is stored in the `publicData` attribute.
 For the users, phone number is stored in the `protectedData` attribute.
-As for indexed data, the template app relies on data schemas for categories and amenities to be configured for the marketplace in the API as those values are used as filters in the listing search.
+As for indexed data, the template app relies on data schemas for categories and goals to be configured for the marketplace in the API as those values are used as filters in the listing search.